check-spelling/check-spelling-docs/Configuration.md

 ### experimental_commit_note

-Used to add a new commit to `HEAD` with the specified note as the commit body.
+Used as the commit body when a commit is created.

 ## Files